Michigan Football Podcast Out of the Blue

-This week on Out of the Blue, Jared and Andy put a bow on Michigan’s victory last weekend against the Indiana Hoosiers.
-Players who stood out, trends moving forward and what the injuries could mean for the Wolverines in the last quarter of the season.
+This week on Out of the Blue, Jared and Andy dive into everything about the last 6:20 of the Michigan Wolverines’ 21-17 victory over Penn State.
+What it means for the team, program, and the coaches’ legacy and going forward in the last two games.

-Next, the boys preview Penn State: the stout defense of the Nittany Lions, the big-play threat of wide receiver Jahan Dotson and the bowl implications this game could have for the Wolverines.
+Next, the boys look at Maryland, if the Wolverines should be on upset alert, and thoughts on the Big Ten as a whole entering the final two weeks.

-Enjoy the pod and be sure to slide in and drop a 5-star rating and review, Michigan fans!
+Enjoy and be sure to drop a five-star review wherever you get your podcasts!

 Maize ‘n’ Brew is far from the only place you can listen to our podcasts.
 You can also stream them from your iPhone or Android device by subscribing to Maize n Brew podcasts on iTunes, Google Podcasts, PodBean, and Spotify.
 Never miss an episode!